creatif-studio/farmers/README.md

+# Deploy:
-# Deploy: Empowering every aspect of Infra
+Creatif Studio: Empowering every aspect of Infra

 This project provides a set of Ansible, Terraform, and Vagrant configuration files to deploy docker/native applications to a local/cloud environment.
 The deployment process includes setting up the necessary infrastructure, configuring servers, installing software, and starting the application.
 See our `ROADMAP.md` for details.